 If a sound is created in a room and then the sound is abruptly stopped, the reflections will linger in the room for a short period thereafter.
-In a church, for example, the sound may still be able to be heard for several seconds while it fades away.
+This is particularly noticeable in a church, for example, where the sound may be heard for several seconds while it fades away.

 Typically the ambient noise in a room would create a noise floor of 40-50 dB.
 To measure a decay of 60 dB from a sound source, we have to inject the sound at 75 dB (with 15 dB headroom) above this noise floor.
 Creating such sound at 125 dB across the whole spectrum, and particularly at low frequencies, is technically often not feasible.